nikeshkamble25/InterviewQnA/OOPs.md

 		IProduct CreateProduct
 			return Product

+**Used case**
-Used case when we have multiple products or types of objects then we can use this pattern For Example:
+	When we have multiple products or types of objects then we can use this pattern For Example:
 		IAccount
 			Credit